agraef/agraef.github.io/README.md

 ## The computer music and multimedia corner

 * [apcmini-ardour](https://github.com/agraef/apcmini-ardour): These are my Ardour bindings for the [AKAI APCmini](http://www.akaipro.com/products/pad-controllers/apc-mini) controller which turn the APCmini into a useful DAW controller.
 There's a little [pdf](https://github.com/agraef/apcmini-ardour/blob/master/APCmini-Ardour.pdf) manual available.
-(This is now largely obsolete with the advent of the midizap program which also includes an MCU emulation for the APCmini, see below.)
+(This is now largely obsolete with the advent of the midizap program which also includes a Mackie emulation for the APCmini, see below.)

 * [EZ-AG](https://github.com/agraef/ez-ag) is a Pd patch which aims to make it easier to use Yamaha's "learning guitar", the [Yamaha EZ-AG](https://www.bhphotovideo.com/c/product/353860-REG/Yamaha_EZAG_EZ_AG_Self_Teaching_Guitar.html), as a MIDI controller.
 Also works with the [Jamstik](https://jamstik.com/).
 Best used with [Purr Data][21].